You are here

-- Complete the Free Application for Federal Student Aid (FAFSA) each year prior to the college’s established priority deadline.
+- Complete the Free Application for Federal Student Aid (FAFSA) each year prior to the university’s established priority deadline.

 - Advise the Financial Aid Office if you change your housing status from the original application and/or change your enrollment status at any time.

 - Respond promptly to any information requests from external organizations, including the NJ Higher Education Assistance Authority (NJ HESAA)